qmk/qmk_distro_wsl/docs/faq.md

 ## Why can't I flash my keyboard from within WSL?

+Currently a limitation of WSL, however workarounds have been included for flashing the following:

+* dfu-util
+* dfu-programmer
+* bootloadHid
+* teensy-loader-cli

-Currently a limitation of WSL.
-The recommendation is to use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to work round the issue.
+The recommendation is to use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) for all other supported flashing methods.

 ## How can I access my firmware files?